bdkma95/A.I/README.md

 Football Analytics Platform
 Football Analytics

-The Football Analytics Platform is a comprehensive system designed to collect, process, and analyze football (soccer) data.
+The Football Analytics Platform is a system designed to collect, process, and analyze football data.
 It integrates machine learning models, real-time data processing, and visualization tools to provide insights into player performance, injury risk, and match outcomes.

 Features
 Data Collection: